lgrsdev/file_system/README.md

-<title>Target: Design and implement a program which will handle and manage a "File System" structure</title>
+## Target: Design and implement a program which will handle and manage a "File System" structure

 The file system contains the following entities and operations: